jakobrunge/tigramite_old/README.md

 Copyright (C) 2012-2016 Jakob Runge

-Parallelizer module "mpi.py" Copyright (C) Jobst Heitzig
+mpi4py wrapper module "mpi.py" Copyright (C) 2012 Jobst Heitzig

+See license.txt for full text.

 TiGraMITe is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 TiGraMITe is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.